Projects per year

 Isabel Torres completed a BA (Latin and Spanish) at Queen’s University in 1988, obtaining a PhD in Spanish in 1994.
 She was appointed to a Golden Age lectureship at Queen’s in 1991 and was Head of the Subject Area of Spanish and Portuguese Studies from 1997 - 2016.
 She holds a personal Chair in Spanish Golden Age Literature.

-Isabel holds the following editorial positions: General Editor of the Bulletin of Spanish Studies, member of the Tamesis International Advisory Board; member of the Hispanic Studies Editorial Board of Modern Languages Open.
+Isabel holds the following editorial positions: Editor in chief of the Bulletin of Spanish Studies and the Bulletin of Spanish Visual Studies member of the Tamesis International Advisory Board; member of the Editorial Board of Calíope

 She has been President of the Association of Hispanists of Great Britain and Ireland 2013-16 and Chair of the Board of Trustees of the Association (2016-18).
-She is an elected member of the executive committee of the Society for Renaissance and Baroque Hispanic Poetry.
+She is an external member of the Advisory Board of the Centre for the Study of the Renaissance, University of Warwick and an elected member of the executive committee of the Society for Renaissance and Baroque Hispanic Poetry.

-Isabel was a member of the Arts and Humanities Research Council Peer Review College (2010-18), a member of the Research Excellence Framework (REF) 2014 subpanel 28, Modern Languages and Linguistics, and has been appointed to subpanel 26, Modern Languages and Linguistics (2018-2021) for REF 2021.
+Isabel was a member of the Arts and Humanities Research Council Peer Review College (2010-18), a member of the Research Excellence Framework (REF) 2014 subpanel 28, Modern Languages and Linguistics, and a member of subpanel 26, Modern Languages and Linguistics (2018-2021) for REF 2021.

 Fellowships: